NikitaMingazov/UoN-Compiler-Design-2025-COMP3290/README.md

 # Usage

 Run the makefile in /src with "make" in a terminal to build the compiler executable.
-Note that this might only work on GNU/Linux due to a GNU header being imported for a utility function, other platforms like cygwin haven't been tested.

 The compiler takes a source file as argument, prints any errors or warnings for the compilation and creates in the directory of the compiler executable a .mod SM25 bytecode module and a .lst listing file for the source code and any warnings/errors.